Yagel: History

 Yagel was the site of the Mamluk and Ottoman village of Subtara.
-During the 16 century, Haseki sultan endowed Subtara to its Jerusalem soup kitchen.
+During the 16 century Haseki sultan endowed Subtara to its Jerusalem soup kitchen.
 During the 18th and 19th centuries, the area around Yagel belonged to the Nahiyeh (sub-district) of Lod that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
-This area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.
+The area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.

-The village was founded on 27 June 1950 by immigrants from Iraq, and was initially named Lod Bet, but was later renamed Yagel, a name taken from the Book of Psalms 14:7;
+The moshav was founded on 27 June 1950 by immigrants from Iraq on land that had belonged to the depopulated Palestinian village of Kafr 'Ana.
+It was initially named Lod Bet, but was later renamed Yagel, a name taken from the Book of Psalms 14:7;

 Oh that the salvation of Israel were come out of Zion!
 When the LORD turneth the captivity of His people, let Jacob rejoice, let Israel be glad.

-It is located on the land of the depopulated Palestinian village of Kafr 'Ana.